 As the cooperation evolved, PC&C saw that the dealers became more involved with Navigator than with IBM’s hardware.
 Dealers needed more expertise to sell Navigator solutions than was required to sell PCs, printers, and networks, and besides, the gross margin on the Navigator business was enhanced by the implementation and customization services customers wanted.
 It became easier for dealers to switch hardware suppliers than it did to change application provider.

 The reseller’s loyalty to IBM was primarily based on fear of losing the authorization and thus being left out of the large orders that IBM channeled through the dealers to their major customers.
-The loyalty to Navigator, on the other hand, was voluntary and of a more natural business nature (as I explain in my book “From Damgaard to Microsoft.”)
+The loyalty to Navigator, on the other hand, was voluntary and of a more natural business nature (as I explain in my book “5,460 Miles from Silicon Valley“)

 Lack of international expectations

 The expectation that fruitful cooperation with IBM in Denmark could spread to other countries quickly turned out to be questionable.
 When IBM’s sister companies in Europe were presented with the Navigator opportunity, they didn’t show much curiosity and interest.
 Only IBM Spain gave the opportunity the thumbs up and began the localization of the product in 1991.